Nicholas Volpe: Early years

 Volpe was born in New Haven, Connecticut, to an Italian immigrant family.
 He began his primary education there and became especially talented as a young violinist.
 His parents sent him to Italy to continue his violin studies, assuming he might take it up as a profession.
 He grew homesick for his home in the U.S. however, and soon returned to New Haven to finish his high school education.

 After Volpe graduated high school, where he had also played football, he was accepted at Syracuse University on a football scholarship.
 Rather than major in music, he gravitated towards art as he discovered his natural talents as an artist.
 Upon graduation he was offered a professorship at the university to teach art.
 He turned down the offer, deciding that he needed more time to develop his artistic skills more fully.
 He subsequently entered an art contest with thousands of other contestants and was one of six who won the coveted Tiffany Foundation Art Scholarship Award.
-Among his prizes was the opportunity to live at a private seaside estate in Long Island where he could continue painting in seclusion.
+Among his prizes was the opportunity to live at a private seaside estate on Long Island where he could continue painting in seclusion.